jagtapshashank/COVID19-real_time_mask_detection/README.md

 Despite the impressive accuracy metrics, the model is lightweight, with a file size of just 13.2 MB.
 This small size allows for fast processing and makes it easily integrable with low-level microcontrollers, ensuring seamless deployment in various surveillance applications.

+## How to run the code

+To view the code and performance details, please refer to the mask.ipynb file.
+To execute the face mask detection application, ensure that a webcam is connected.
+Run the video.py file to check whether an individual is wearing a face mask or not.